 One day my son awoke with a mild fever and was ill for a few days.
 Though my son was not feeling well, physically, he actually seemed happier.
 As for me, I didn’t have that feeling of dread that came with taking him to school every day, wondering what would happen there.
 It started to occur to me that maybe the people who homeschool weren’t wrong.
 I knew I could look for an alternative, but we couldn’t afford a private school, and what if the next public school was just as bad, or worse?
 I couldn’t take that chance.

 Since my son was already a good reader, and since school is not a requirement until a child turns six in our state, I figured I could homeschool him through kindergarten, at least.
 We also found a local charter school that had an independent study program.
 My son began participating in that, and we also began attending a couple of park days with different homeschool groups.
 It’s really amazing all the resources that are actually available to homeschoolers, now.
 Mostly, the academics for that year consisted of reading lots of story books, playing age-appropriate math games, and going on field trips and visits to the library.

 It is surprising how quickly so much damage can happen to child in such a short period of time, but it did.
 After leaving school, it took many months before the violent outbursts stopped.
 Then it took much longer for the extreme defiance to diminish.
 We’re still working on the little bit of defiance here and there, but it’s pretty close to that of a typical kid.
 I’m good with that, for now.
 I find he tends to show me more respect when I show him respect and speak with him like the person he is.
-There’s more to this story.
-Stay tuned.
+There’s more to this story, of course.